 Euphorbia tirucalli 'Rosea'

-Euphorbia tirucalli var. rosea, Euphorbia tirucalli 'Sticks on Fire', Euphorbia tirucalli 'Firesticks'
+Euphorbia tirucalli var. rosea, Euphorbia tirucalli 'Firesticks', Euphorbia tirucalli 'Sticks on Fire',

-Euphorbia tirucalli 'Rosea' is a very striking succulent shrub, up to 25 feet (7.6 m) tall and up to 10 feet (3 m) wide.
-Branches are smooth, cylindrical, green, about the diameter of a pencil.
+Euphorbia tirucalli 'Rosea' is a striking succulent shrub that grows up to 25 feet (7.6 m) tall and up to 10 feet (3 m) wide.
+Branches are smooth, green, cylindrical, and about the diameter of a pencil.
 Branch tips are orange, red, or pink.
-The color tends to fade closer to yellow in the summer, and becomes redder in the winter.
-There are no spines.
-Leaves are small, about 0.5 inch (1.3 cm) long and less than 0.12 inch (3 mm) wide.
-They fall off early, so usually the stems appear naked.
+The color tends to fade closer to yellow in the summer and becomes redder in the winter.
+Leaves are small and fall off early, so usually, the stems appear naked.
 Flowers are pale yellow and inconspicuous.

 How to Grow and Care

 Euphorbias are very easy to care for.
 These plants require a little pampering to become established, but once they are, they are self-sufficient.
 In fact, more die from too much care and watering than from neglect.
 Euphorbias need well-draining soil and lots of sunlight.
 They are not particular about soil pH, but they cannot tolerate wet soil.
 Unlike most succulents, Euphorbia does not handle long periods of drought well.
 It may need weekly watering during the summer.
 Water whenever the soil is dry several inches below the surface.
 Water deeply, but don't let them sit in wet soil, which can cause root rot.
 Add some organic matter or fertilizer to the planting hole.
 If you are growing them in containers or your soil is poor, feed with a half-strength fertilizer monthly.